 If you have more time, it’s well worth staying on Lundy Island for a few days!
 You can book accommodation here.

 Visiting in the winter?
 Tours to Lundy still operate, but the seas are too rough for the MS Oldenberg to cross.
 Instead, you’ll need to enter Lundy by helicopter!

 Walk to Combe Martin on the South West Coast Path

-The most challenging part is the last bit into Ilfracombe, where you do have to walk up and down a couple of steep hills.
+The most challenging segment of this coastal path is the last bit into Ilfracombe, where you do have to walk up and down a couple of steep hills.